-In 2004, Kelly gave birth to a son.
+In October of 2004, Kelly gave birth to a son.
 It was that second birth which inspired her to become a doula (trained birth support professional), which changed BellyBelly forever.
-Kelly became heavily involved in maternity reform and birth advocacy, attending rallies, speaking in parliament and being a voice for women of Australia, regarding birth and early parenting issues.
+Kelly became heavily involved in maternity reform and birth advocacy, attending birth rallies, speaking in parliament (Inquiry Into Breastfeeding) and being a voice for women of Australia, regarding a range of birth and early parenting issues.

-BellyBelly became known as, ‘The Thinking Woman’s Website For Conception, Pregnancy, Birth & Baby’.
+BellyBelly became known as, ‘The Thinking Woman’s Website For Pregnancy, Birth & Parenting’.

-Due to Kelly’s work in the birth industry, as well as running a popular pregnancy and parenting website, she quickly became well known as a leader in her field.
-Midwives, birth educators, breastfeeding consultants, natural health therapists, doctors and more recommend BellyBelly every single day.
-Even student midwives quickly become acquainted with BellyBelly, because it’s highly recommended as a resource in midwifery university lectures in Australia.
+Due to Kelly’s work in the birth industry, as well as running a popular pregnancy and parenting website, she quickly became a well known leader in her field.
+Midwives, birth educators, breastfeeding consultants, natural health therapists, doctors and others recommend BellyBelly every single day.

 Kelly’s passion for pregnancy, birth and parenting issues is unwavering, supporting millions of parents and parents-to-be, all over the world, 24 hours a day, 7 days a week.